Leptons and other forces of Nature: Features of the extended GWS Model

+In this section, we reinterpret two phenomena, viz., the decay of the charged leptons under the weak interaction and the neutrino oscillation in the light of our model.
+We also touch upon the question of flavour violation in the charged lepton sector.
+Finally, we discuss the mass generation of the composite leptons and determine the mass scales of the contributions from the hidden interactions to the same.

-\item[(f)] We highlight that in the light of present model, it is possible to explain the decay processes of leptons.
+In the light of the proposed model, it is possible to explain the decay processes of leptons.
 To exemplify, we choose the $\mu$ decay.
-We know in the SM,
+We know that the SM depicts muon decay in the following way,

-This process is explained in the light of composite nature of $\mu^-$ as in the following: the $e$ present in the $\mu$, decays to $\nu_e$ and $W^-$; the $\chi$ sticks to $\nu_e$ and forms $\nu_\mu$ and the $W^-$ decays to $e$ and $\bar{\nu}_e$ (See Fig.\,(\ref{muondecay})).
+This process is explained in the light of the composite nature of $\mu^-$ as in the following: the $e$ present in the $\mu$, decays to $\nu_e$ and $W^-$; the $\chi$ sticks to $\nu_e$ and forms $\nu_\mu$ and the $W^-$ decays to $e$ and $\bar{\nu}_e$ (See Fig.\,(\ref{muondecay})).
 The process is depicted below,

+Our model can explain neutrino oscillation as a dynamical phenomenon.
+It says that the neutrino oscillation occurs as a result of the interaction of the two hidden forces with the $\nu_e$ and the hidden scalars.
+As the hidden scalars are present as a uniform background, the $\nu_e$, while it travels, may get bound to them and subsequently, get split up.
+So we get the following oscillations,